Publish date: May 2014

 Other books by Jedda Robaard:

-Feeling nervous is uncomfortable but it can mean that you're about to do something really, really brave!
-The Feelings Series is especially designed to help children better understand their feelings and how to identify, manage and express those feelings in an appropriate and acceptable way - both to themselves and to others.
+Feeling scared can make you feel like you want to run and hide in a safe place The Feelings Series is especially designed to help children better understand their feelings and how to identify, manage and express those feelings in an appropriate and acceptable way - both to themselves and to others.
 These books provide an invaluable tool to help build confidence, self-esteem and contribute to a healthy emotional foundation upon which children can thrive.
 Each book features questions to the reader, which encourages both introspection and discussion about the...
 More info